How To Avoid GDPR Violation With Your Internal Communications Strategy

 8. Review and update regularly: GDPR compliance is not a one-time task.
 Regularly review and update your data protection practices, policies, and training programs to keep up with any changes in the law or shifts in the technology landscape.

-9. Choose GDPR-compliant communication tools: Prioritize communication tools that demonstrably adhere to GDPR regulations.
-Avoid tools from large organizations whose data handling practices raise compliance concerns.
+9. Choose GDPR-compliant communication tools: Prioritize communication tools that demonstrably adhere to GDPR.
+Avoid tools from large organizations whose data-handling practices raise compliance concerns.
 This includes, but is not limited to, services like WhatsApp.

-Today, Information Security lies at the heart of the modern organization.
+Today, information security lies at the heart of modern organizations.
 And, at Speakap, we’ve long held the view that our customers should own their data.
-This white paper runs through all the ways we protect and maintain the integrity and availability of our customers' and our own information.
+This white paper runs through all the ways we protect and maintain the integrity and availability of our customers and our information.

 Get your free copy of our security whitepaper to discover how we handle security at Speakap and ensure the highest standards of data protection for internal communications.